 Aims and intended outcomes

-Taking this into account, the main objective of the Conference will be to bring together practitioners and representatives from target countries in Africa, Asia, the Balkans, Europe as well as Latin America and the Caribbean, that are particularly affected by or exposed to these threats; representatives of regional and international organisations; UN agencies and offices; as well as leading experts from academia, think tanks and civil society with a view to:
+Taking this into account, the main objective of the conference was to bring together practitioners and representatives from target countries in Africa, Asia, the Balkans, Europe as well as Latin America and the Caribbean, that are particularly affected by or exposed to these threats; representatives of regional and international organisations; UN agencies and offices; as well as leading experts from academia, think tanks and civil society with a view to:

 - Review existing preventive and response strategies, including international legal frameworks, to counter firearms trafficking especially in the context of transnational organised crime and terrorism;